05 MAY 2021

 All brands were grappling with the challenge of what eCommerce meant for their businesses before COVID-19.
 It was a long-term issue on everyone’s agenda.
 The acceleration of online retail during the pandemic made it a more immediate challenge.

-He adds: “We were already exploring new ways of connecting with consumers through eCommerce and digital, but this accelerated during the early days of the pandemic.
+“We were already exploring new ways of connecting with consumers through eCommerce and digital, but this accelerated during the early days of the pandemic.
 So we had to quickly find partners that were willing to move at that pace we needed.”

 The closure of non-essential retail for large parts of the year shone a spotlight firmly on the scale of the challenge some brands face when it comes to engaging and connecting with their consumers in the digital space.